SalishSeaCast/SalishSeaNowcast/docs/figures/index.rst

 for example temperature and salinity comparisions at the deep ONC nodes, and comparision of surface quantities to data from the ONC ferry instrument packages.

-The :file:`publish` directory contains modules for figures at are considered to be "official" SalishSeaCast model product - results we have evaluated and believe to be of the best quality and accuracy.
+The :file:`publish` directory contains modules for figures that are considered to be "official" SalishSeaCast model product - results we have evaluated and believe to be of the best quality and accuracy.

 The :file:`research` directory contains modules for figures that we're interested in looking at on a daily basis to gain insight into the model's performance.